reindexer

 Operating as leader

-Once node has became leader it starts sending ping messages to all of the followers.
+Once node has become leader it starts sending ping messages to all the followers.
 If follower did not respond to the ping message, it will be considered as dead.
 If N/2 of the followers are dead (N is total number of nodes in cluster), leader has to initiate new elections term.

 Right after role switch node begins initial leader sync.
-During initial sync leader collects latest data from at least N/2 other nodes.
+During initial sync leader collects the latest data from at least N/2 other nodes.
 It can not replicate any data while initial sync is not completed.

 Guarantees